bluz71/vim-mistfly-statusline/README.md

 - `~`-style home directory paths in preference to absolute paths

-- Compacted, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`
+- Truncated, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`

 - Trimmed, a maximum of four path components will be displayed for a filename,